Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 12.md

     - Camille shares that the book she was decoding is missing
 - The Captain knows that we could distrust him, but we need to keep this _quiet_ for now.
 He will make an announcement later
 - Cordelia: Investigation (looking into the scene in-depth) 19
     - The map is torn to shreds.
-It looks like someone grabbed it with their bare hands and ripped it apart (IZZIE NOTE: CAN CAST ==MENDING== ON IT?
+It looks like someone grabbed it with their bare hands and ripped it apart (IZZIE NOTE: CAN CAST <span style="color:rgb(197, 124, 22)">MENDING</span> ON IT?
 TO TRACK DOWN MISSING PIECES, IF ANY)
     - The Diamond symbol is comprised of four diamonds, assembled in the shape of a diamond (kinda like how the Triforce forms a triangle, but for diamonds)
     - In big bold lettering - behind Warden Holt - on the wall: **DIAMOND WILL NOT FALL**
 - Camille: Insight 23 -- on whether or not he’s telling the full truth